Rachit776/Stimulus/README.md

 <h2>Implementation Summary</h2>

-*   Teachers register using their official SFIT email (@sfitengg.org), with credentials stored in Firebase Auth.
+*   Teachers register using their official gmail email (@gmail.com), with credentials stored in Firebase Auth.
 *   After logging in, they input details like class and year.
 *   The system checks if the student list for that class/year exists; if not, teachers upload an Excel sheet with student names, PID numbers, and roll numbers.
 *   Teachers enter the Course Outcome (CO) mapping for each question unless it’s already saved in the Firebase Realtime Database.